How to start (and build) an emergency fund

 “The best way to build up emergency fund savings when cash flow is tight is to take tiny steps that add up over time,” says Noah Damsky, a chartered financial analyst and founder of Marina Wealth Advisors.
 “If you want to save $150 per month, save $5 per day.
 Not only is it less daunting, but it helps you realize how you can reach your goals by making small sacrifices,” he adds.

-Unexpected money can come in the form of a tax refund, bonus, cash gift, inheritance, or winning a contest.
+Unexpected money can come in the form of a tax refund, bonus, cash gift or, inheritance.

-These financial windfalls can be a great win for your emergency fund account, and you should allot at least part of the unexpected income to savings.
+These financial windfalls can be a great win for your emergency fund account, so consider allotting at least part of the unexpected income to savings.
 You’ll want to do so before you start spending the money since you can easily overspend and end up with less savings than you intended.

 The more you can add to your emergency savings, the longer you’ll be able to stay afloat if you end up out of work due to a job loss or illness.
 Some emergencies require more than a six-month cushion.
 Being unemployed for more than a year or being hospitalized for several months are both situations where you’ll be glad you have more money saved in your emergency fund.

-You’ll also want to think about large, unexpected expenses that could cost more, such as a large house repair common to homes in your area or buying a car.
+You’ll also want to think about large, unexpected expenses that could cost more, such as making a large house repair or buying a car.
 You can work to save up for these emergencies in addition to covering a few months’ worth of living expenses.

 When to use your emergency fund

 Your emergency fund is designed to protect you from financial hardship, but it’s important to reserve it for true emergencies.
-Here are common situations when using your emergency savings is a smart move:
+Here are common situations when using your emergency savings can be a smart move:

-- Job loss or reduced income: If you’re laid off, furloughed or experience a reduction in work hours, use your emergency fund to cover essential living expenses such as rent, utilities and groceries.
+- Job loss or reduced income: If you’re laid off, furloughed or experience a reduction in work hours, your emergency fund can help cover essential living expenses such as rent, utilities and groceries.

 - Major home repairs: Urgent home repairs, including fixing a broken furnace or roof leak, are valid reasons to dip into your emergency fund to prevent further damage or higher repair costs.

-- Car repairs: If your vehicle requires emergency repairs to remain driveable and safe, your emergency fund can help you avoid taking on debt for the expense.
+- Car repairs: If your vehicle requires emergency repairs to remain in use and safe, your emergency fund can help you avoid taking on debt for the expense.

 - Impulse and non-essential purchases: Can’t-miss sales at your favorite retailer or items such as electronics, toys, clothing or home goods may feel urgent but are better off being paid with budgeted funds.